cedricbonhomme/cedricbonhomme.org/content/cameras.md

 +++
 title = "Cameras"
 description = "My cameras"
-date = "2024-05-07"
+date = "2025-05-30"
 author = "Cédric Bonhomme"
 +++

-This page lists the photographic equipment I have acquired throughout my life.
+This page liss the photographic equipment I have acquired throughout my life.

 I do not really care about the technology and quality equipment in photography (cameras, lenses, etc.) and think the use of expensive